What are blood thinners?

 - Blood Thinners: Can I Still Get Blood Clots?
 (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Medication Interactions: Food, Supplements and Other Drugs (American Heart Association)
+- Medication Interactions: Food, Supplements, and Other Drugs (American Heart Association)

-- Warfarin Side Effects: Watch for Interactions (Mayo Foundation for Medical Education and Research)
+- Warfarin Side Effects: Watch for Interactions (Mayo Foundation for Medical Education and Research) Also in Spanish

-- Anticoagulation (American Heart Association)
+- Anticoagulation (Blood Thinners) and Congenital Heart Defects (American Heart Association)

 - Antiplatelet Therapy (Texas Heart Institute) Also in Spanish